The Rise of Rooftop Solar Among the Middle Class

 Today, the Center for American Progress released an analysis of installation data from , California, and New Jersey that found that installations are overwhelmingly occurring in middle-class neighborhoods.

 solar power for homesInterestingly, this finding is in contrast with the current utility industry narrative that distributed is mainly being adopted by wealthy customers.
-Concerned by the threat that rooftop solar’s rapid growth poses to traditional utility business models, some utility executives have used this claim to support a rising desire within the industry to alter existing solar programs and policies.
+Concerned by the threat that rooftop ’s rapid growth poses to traditional utility business models, some utility executives have used this claim to support a rising desire within the industry to alter existing programs and policies.
 The utility argument is that through solar policies such as net metering, middle- and low-income customers who cannot afford to go solar are subsidizing the wealthy customers who can.
 But this analysis shows that rooftop solar is not just being adopted by the wealthy.

-“Rooftop solar has become an important resource for the ,” said Mari Hernandez, Research Associate at the Center for American Progress.
+“Rooftop solar has become an important energy resource for the ,” said Mari Hernandez, Research Associate at the Center for American Progress.
 “Smart solar policies such as net metering have helped to expand access to clean, renewable to middle-class homeowners.”

 The analysis of the solar installation data from , California, and New Jersey found that: